GhoulKingR/webrtc-project/finished-tutorial/3_with_signal_server/README.md

 # Step 3: with signal server
-This directory has a _streamer.html_ page that represents a streamer, an _index.html_ page that represents a viewer, and a _server_ folder that contains the signal server.
+This step has a _streamer.html_ page that represents a streamer, an _index.html_ page that represents a viewer, and a _server_ folder that contains the signal server.

-## Running the project
+## Running this step
-To get the project running, you must run the signal server and host the HTML scripts.
+To get this step running, you must run the signal server and host the HTML scripts.

 To host the HTML scripts, run this command in this directory:
 ```bash